Meet Our Faculty

 Kendra Siani: received her Bachelor of Arts degree in Communications from the University of Hartford. where she taught at the Mandell JCC.
 She was the music teacher at Temple Emanuel (Great Neck), North Shore Jewish Center (Port Jefferson), temple Beth Shalom (Roslyn), Temple Sons of Israel (Woodmere)and South Huntington Jewish Center.
 She is a regular at Song Leader Boot Camp and participated in Taglit Birthright.
 She is a classically trained pianist.

 Randi Solis earned her Master of Science degree in Special Education and Elementary Education from New York University and Oxford University.
 Randi is an alumna of Temple Beth El Religious School in Great Neck.
 She was a Teacher and Staff Developer in the NYC Public Schools and has taught Early Childhood in NYC Private Schools.
 Randi currently serves on the Lloyd Harbor School Parent/Teacher Board.

-Ann Wieder is a veteran Hebrew School teacher having taught at Merrick Jewish Center for 30 years.
+Ann Wieder is a veteran Hebrew School teacher having taught at Merrick Jewish Center for over 40 years.
 She developed and taught their Parallel Educational Program that allowed parents to learn, on an adult level, what their children were learning.
 Ann is a graduate of the Herzliah Teachers’ Seminary of New York.